 There are few studies in humans looking at the effect of NSAIDs on fractures.
 One study found no effect in women with wrist fractures.

-One study were completely the other way and found a 3x greater risk of a fracture not to heal if NSAIDs used in first 90 days after fracture
+One study was completely the other way and found a 3x greater risk of a fracture not healing if NSAIDs used in first 90 days after fracture

 But as many clinical studies found no effect on healing in humans as found ibuprofen fracture healing is impaired.